top of page

 https://www.sydneycriminallawyers.com.au/blog/nsw-police-officers-continue-to-engage-in-misconduct-with-impunity/

-'LOSS OF FAITH IN POLICE': INDIGENOUS VICTIMS OF CRIME FEAR NOT BEING BELIEVED, VICTORIAN STUDY FINDS - 2024 VIC
+'LOSS OF FAITH IN POLICE': INDIGENOUS VICTIMS OF CRIME FEAR NOT BEING BELIEVED, VICTORIAN STUDY FINDS - 2024 VICTORIA

 Conducted by researchers at RMIT’s Centre for Innovative Justice in partnership with Djirra, Dardi Munwurro and Elizabeth Morgan House Aboriginal Women’s Service, the study found First Nations people are disproportionately victimised but received “inadequate support” throughout the criminal justice process – from reporting to navigating the court system and accessing support services afterwards.